 Pandya, Chola and other allies – 1 Akshauhini

-The 4 types of units that make up an Akshauhini can also be seen in Chaturanga, the chess, which was formed based on Mahabharat war.
+The 4 types of units that make up an Akshauhini can also be seen in Chaturanga, the chess, created on the basis of Mahabharat war.

 Pandavas had 153090 Elephants, 153090 Chariots, 459270 Horses and 765450 Foot Soldiers.

 52. Original name of Mahabharat is Jaya meaning Spiritual victory.
 Rishi Vyas’s focus was to narrate post-war portion of the history.
 Vyas knew that the detailed history of his sons and clan would help others to connect dots, that’s how the entire Mahabharat will be compiled.
 As the Jaya was the most brilliantly composed historical archive, later on different clans of Kings who took part in this epic war contributed their part to the history.
 That is how we got Mahabharat of entire Bharatvarsha.

 53. In Mahabharat, Krishna is the only one to keep his words for all his accomplices and enemies, even to the point of getting misunderstood or cursed later.